Reviews, Best Prices, Comparisons, Expert Buying Guides

 Strengths

-• CUE includes performance optimization features such as DPI adjustment and surface calibration, which enhance the mouse’s tracking accuracy and responsiveness.
+3. Performance Optimization Tools: Noise-free and hugely productive, CUE is a software package that includes the mouse’s performance adjustment features such as DPI adjustment and surface calibration that together considerably enhance the mouse’s tracking accuracy and responsiveness.

-• The macro editor and profile management tools are well-designed, offering users the ability to create complex macros and switch between different profiles effortlessly.
+4. Profile and Macro Management: The macro editor and profile management tools are so well-crafted that they barely require any skill to create complex macros and switch between different profiles.

 Weaknesses